X-EcutiOnner/PyArmor-Unpacker/README.md

 # PyArmor-Unpacker
 ## NOTE: This unpacker does not support PyArmor v8+ yet
-I decided it was time to release a proper PyArmor unpacker.
-All the ones that currently are public are either outdated, not working at all or only giving partial output.
-I plan on making this one support the latest version of PyArmor.

-Please star the repository if you found it helpful.
-I would really appreciate it.

 ## How to use it
 There are 3 different methods for unpacking PyArmor, in the methods folder in this repository you will find all the files needed for each method.
+Method 3 is the preferred method for Python 3.9.
 Below you will find a detailed write-up on how I started all the way to the end product.
 I hope more people actually understand how it works this way rather than just using the tool.

 ## Known issues
 This is a list of all the known issues/missing features.